 - Do a keyword search for your core topic–this keeps you on the right track.

 - Make a visual schema or outline of your parent or pillar topic.
-We advise you keep this aligned with your goal, strategy, and objectives, and as we discuss in “How to Realign Goals & Tactics,” doing so keeps you from wasting money on pointless content.
+We advise you keep this aligned with your goal, strategy, and objectives.
+Doing so keeps you from wasting money on pointless content.
 By the way, if you haven’t already worked through aligning your goals and tactics, do that first!
 Blog optimization is damn tough without having done your foundational work first.

 - Produce your content.
 Again, make sure it speaks to your target market’s issues.
 Good content helps your target audience solve problems rather than stuff how great your product is down their throats.

 - Add internal links to support your topic clusters.

 If your blogs have links to third party sites, we recommend you check that those links open in new tabs.
 Otherwise when visitors click on a link, it will replace the URL and open the link in the existing tab.
 When this happens, people leave your site.
 That’s counter to blog optimization and is no bueno.
 You want people to stay on your site.
 Even when your visitors want to check out other links, they should easily be able to come back to your blog.

 Luckily the solution to fix this problem is fast and painless.
 Simply make sure third party links open in a new tab.
 Here are a few tips:

 - If you’re a WordPress user, all you need to do when editing the URL is check the little “Open Link in a New Tab” checkbox.
 Child’s play!

 - We prefer to use plugins that automatically force links to open in a new tab that aren’t on our domain.
 How easy is that?